 Another charitable project is Beneficial State Bank, which since 2007 has loaned money affordably to working people, small businesses and nonprofit community projects shut out by regular banks.
 Tom and Kat have given more than $120 million to building the bank, which reinvests any profits back into the communities it serves.
 Their support of the bank is ongoing.

-Tom and his two older brothers grew up in New York City, taught by their mother and father to believe a strong moral sense is the essential foundation of a good life.
 Tom graduated from Yale and earned his MBA at Stanford.
-Working on Wall St. was not for him, so he moved to San Francisco in 1986 and started his own investment firm.
-Backed by two seasoned investors, Tom started managing the new fund, which launched with $9 million in assets.
-Over the years, Tom achieved double-digit returns for his investors — universities, foundations and individuals.
-His success attracted as much as $36 billion in investment at the fund’s peak.
-The fund’s high rates of return generated large profits for his many investors and made Tom a billionaire.
+Working on Wall St. was not for him, so he moved to San Francisco in 1986 and started his own small investment firm.
+Backed by two seasoned investors, Tom started managing the new fund, which began with $9 million in investments.
+Over the years, Tom achieved double-digit returns for his investors — mostly universities, foundations and individuals.
+His success built the firm to $36 billion in investments at the fund’s peak.

 For press inquiries, contact us at email@example.com.